NOTE: if you have an uncontested divorce and your spouse has signed a stipulation, you do not need to serve any forms upon them.

 - Some examples of guidelines used by a judge to find you can reasonably pay fees include: your gross monthly income exceeds the poverty guidelines; your expenses are less than your net income; you have assets/credit that can be used/borrowed against to pay the fee without significantly hurting you financially; or if the judge finds you can pay some of the fee(s) but not all of them.

-- You are required to report the Court any changes in circumstances that may affect a fee waiver.
+- You are required to report to the Court any changes in circumstances that may affect a fee waiver.

 1304GEJ – Memorandum Demonstrating Inability to Pay Fees